sagemathinc/cocalc-doc/source/teaching-students.rst

 Getting Started
 ===============

-You are very welcome to take a look at our general :doc:`getting-started` section or explore `▶ Quick CoCalc Tutorials <https://youtube.com/playlist?list=PL_eb0V_eeLiFPpX4gtywjA286JBggENnu&feature=shared>`_ and other `▶ YouTube videos <https://www.youtube.com/@cocalc-cloud/playlists>`_!
+You are very welcome to take a look at our general :doc:`getting-started` section or explore `📺 Quick CoCalc Tutorials <https://youtube.com/playlist?list=PL_eb0V_eeLiFPpX4gtywjA286JBggENnu&feature=shared>`_ and other `📺 videos <https://www.youtube.com/@cocalc-cloud/playlists>`_!
 Below we highlight the most important features for you as a student.

 What is CoCalc?
 ---------------

-CoCalc is a collaborative cloud environment that supports courses based on interactive resources such as :ref:`Jupyter Notebooks <jupyter-notebook>`, :doc:`the Linux terminal <terminal>` , :ref:`LaTeX document editors <latex-editor>`, etc.
+CoCalc is a collaborative cloud environment that supports courses based on interactive resources such as :ref:`Jupyter Notebooks <jupyter-notebook>`, :doc:`the Linux terminal <terminal>`, :ref:`LaTeX document editors <latex-editor>`, etc.
 You can access it from your browser, meaning that you do not need to install anything.